A Complete Guide to Employment Laws and Payroll in Sri Lanka (2025)

 • Helping you comply with local labor laws in Sri Lanka, including tax regulations, and handling crucial documents, such as the W-8BEN.
 This is done by prioritizing and staying up to date with the most recent laws, ensuring your business does not face any legal risks.

-• Global Squirrels, as an Employer of Record (EOR) solution provider, will act as your legal entity in Sri Lanka, eliminating the hassle and huge costs associated with setting up an entity in the country and handling all administrative responsibilities.
+• Global Squirrels acts as a trusted staffing and payroll partner in Sri Lanka., will act as your legal entity in Sri Lanka, eliminating the hassle and huge costs associated with setting up an entity in the country and handling all administrative responsibilities.

 The Purple plan is what you need if you have a freelancer you want to convert or an already-sourced candidate you want to onboard as a full-time employee.
 Our platform will handle all administrative functions payroll & benefits management, task and timesheet management, performance management, compliance with local labor laws in Sri Lanka.

-Are you ready to hire in Sri Lanka through our staffing and payrolling platform?
+Are you ready to recruit through our staffing and payrolling platform?
 Get a demo today!